benzookapi/shopify-barebone-app-sample/README.md

+# Overview
+A sample code for Shopify app for scratch build.
+Read [this](https://shopify.dev/apps/auth/oauth/getting-started) first.

 # How to run
 Just pushing to Heroku or Render with the following system variables is the easiest way to run, or npm start locally maybe.